BACK TO INDEX

 1. Stanislas Dehaene.
 Seeing the Mind: Spectacular Images from Neuroscience, and what They Reveal about Our Neuronal Selves.
 MIT Press, 2024. [bibtex-entry]

 1. Chloé Gomez.
 Projet DeepStim.
 Modeling states of consciousness and their modulation by deep brain stimulation: from experimental data to computational models.
-PhD thesis, Paris Saclay University, 2024. [bibtex-entry]
+PhD Thesis, Paris Saclay University, 2024. [bibtex-entry]

 2. Yvan Nedelec.
 How to best assess duration perception in the lab and the wild?
 An exploratory journey into measuring time perception in train travels, and challenging the automaticity of duration deviance with neuroimaging.
-PhD thesis, Paris VI, 2024. [bibtex-entry]
+PhD Thesis, Paris VI, 2024. [bibtex-entry]

 3. Alexis Thual.
 Comparing cortical surfaces with functional magnetic resonance imaging and optimal transport: An application to decoding perceived visual semantics across individuals and species.
-PhD thesis, Paris Saclay University, 2024. [bibtex-entry]
+PhD Thesis, Paris Saclay University, 2024. [bibtex-entry]

 Articles in journals